 A new intentional disruption type of power outage/failure event has recently occurred in California.
 In recent years, several wildfires have started as a result of downed power lines or electrical equipment.
 This was the case for the Camp Fire in 2018.
-As a result, California's three largest energy companies (including PG&E), at the direction of the California Public Utilities Commission (CPUC), are coordinating to prepare all Californians for the threat of wildfires and power outages during times of extreme weather.
+As a result, California's three largest energy companies (including PG&E and SMUD), at the direction of the California Public Utilities Commission (CPUC), are coordinating to prepare all Californians for the threat of wildfires and power outages during times of extreme weather.
 To help protect customers and communities during extreme weather events, electric power may be shut off for public safety in an effort to prevent a wildfire.
 This is called a PSPS.
 More information on PSPS criteria can be found in Section 4.3.2 of the Base Plan.
-HAS THERE EVER BEEN A PSPS EVENT IN THE DELTA AREA?
-ANY EXPECTED IN THE FUTURE?
+RD 369's power is provided by SMUD.
+There have not been any PSPS events that have occurred in the Delta area affecting the District.